In Today’s Architect’s Corner we speak with Cris Fairweather, an Architect and Engineer at WCG…

 What container scheduler do you use?

-We use ComputeStacks, which is an container platform specifically designed for service providers like us.
-ComputeStacks is a scheduler, like Kubernetes is a scheduler.
+We use ComputeStacks, which is a container platform specifically designed for service providers like us.
+ComputeStacks is a scheduler like Kubernetes is a scheduler.
 At the very end of the line is Docker running on servers, but everything from what the user interacts with all the way down to the actual Docker container is ComputeStacks.
 And ComputeStacks has different modules as add-ons.
 We use the Portworx module for persistent storage.

 What type of containerized applications do your customers run?

 Hands down our biggest use case is WordPress.
 Right now, we have about 100 beta testers of this container offering.
 Everyone I talked to about the service was like, “Oh, I have a perfect website for it.”
 When I asked what kind of website, they almost all said WordPress.
 Because of all the interest around WordPress, we offer a preconfigured ComputeStack-created WordPress container that works well in the system with a database backend.
 So it makes everything scalable and movable.
 We do offer many other pre-configured apps for simple 3-click stand up of containers.
 In addition to WordPress, I also have some developers that are running Tomcat or Go apps or Redis along with developing Laravel or different website development environments.
 Since launching the container service we’ve received only positive feedback and we couldn’t be happier with the results.